-E - 6 RUNNING ANGLE & POWER TRIM/
+E - 5 RUNNING ANGLE & POWER TRIM/TILT

 Hull planing surfaces have the least amount of drag at a three to five degree angle with the water.
 This is the preferred running angle when boating.
 The running angle has a significant impact on top speed and handling.
+See Figure E2.
 Heavy load or certain water conditions may make it difficult to achieve the optimum running angle.
-See Figure E4.
+The running angle can be controlled through the use of the power trim.